 The code standards from 2003 are mandatory, keeping to 2018 standard is recommended.
 Using the more novel code constructions should be properly discussed with other ADs.

-Code changes must preserve functionality.
+Code changes must preserve earlier functionality (reverse compatibility).

 In order for variables, procedures, modules, etc. to be regarded as being in its own EIRENE 'namespace' the appropriate prefix or suffix must be used in their names.
 This avoids conflicts with variables, procedures, etc. of the same name in other (coupled) code(s).
+For instance all EIRENE module files should start with “eirmod_”.

 [Example (2)] Code that only works for a particular set of cases, and is not general, should be avoided whenever possible and must always be identified as such.
-The code should then include safeties and/or error/warning messages to prevent its unintentional use by an unsuspecting user.
+The code should then include safeties and/or error/warning messages to prevent its unintentional use.

-[Example (2)] If modifying the code equations or introducing a new physics term, this shall be reflected in the physics model description chapter of the SOLPS-ITER manual, within the same commit or pull request.
+[Example (2)] If modifying the code equations or introducing a new physics term, this shall be reflected in the physics model description chapter of the EIRENE manual, within the same commit or pull request.

 [Example (2)] When introducing a new switch or extending its functionality, a description of this switch must be added to the documentation files.
 (In addition, see also Rules concerning versioning > rule 3).